RealDoigt/Dew-Programming-Language-Specification/spec.md

   echo(g) # prints 10
 od
 ```
-### Assiging Values Using Speciliazed Variants of the Assign and Initialize Operators
+### Using Specialized Variants of the Assign and Initialize Operators
 The assign and initialize operators can also be used on variables which have already been assigned a value.
 However, there are many specialised variants of these two operators for common usecases.

 |assign variant|initialize variant|assign name|initialize name|definition|examples|equivalent example|